mdubinko/earleybird/README.md

 # EarleyBird
 Experimental implementation of ixml in Rust.
 Currently targeting the 20220620 spec.

-# Status as of Sep 12, 2022
+# Status as of Oct 1, 2022

 The very early version of running against the test suite is now working.
-You specify a path the the ixml test suite from the command line
+You specify a path the the ixml test suite from the command line.
+Most of ixml grammar is supported, other than insertions, comments, and some details around string quoting and Unicode support.

 Currently re-thinking error handling, in a more Rust-idiomatic way.
 Also looking at error-stack